Tourist map image for State of Jalisco

 La Primavera Forest, a sprawling nature reserve on the outskirts of Guadalajara, offers a refreshing escape into the great outdoors.
 The forest teems with a rich diversity of flora and fauna, and the landscape is crisscrossed by trails that lead to cascading waterfalls, hot springs, and panoramic viewpoints.
 Whether you prefer a leisurely stroll, a challenging hike, or a horseback ride, the forest provides a fulfilling adventure amidst nature's splendor.

 In Jalisco, every journey turns into a memorable story, filled with vibrant colors, rich flavors, and the warm hospitality of its people.
 Explore these hidden gems, and you'll find that Jalisco's charm lies not just in its famous attractions, but in its lesser-known corners that quietly beckon the curious traveler.
+For a broader perspective, you can check out our tourist map of Hidalgo as well.

 Practical Information for Visiting Jalisco